aflaag/pokemon-icat/README.md

 $HOME/.pokemon-icat/pokemon-icat.sh -p charizard
 ```

+## Known issues

+- Image `10186.png` won't be downloaded

 ## TODO list

+- conversion
     - fix the generation numbers in the second conversion dictionary
-- do the even upscaling factor thing
     - finish to fill in the remaining pokemons in the conversion dictionaries
-- check if the new pokemon.py version works as intended
+- others
     - change the screenshot
+- maybe
     - add shiny sprites